PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   directory contains files that are used for the online documentation but are not generated during the Sphinx_ build.

-* Avoid linking to websites that might disappear due to `link rot`_ such as documents hosted on personal websites.
+* Avoid linking to websites that might disappear due to :wikipedia:`link rot <link_rot>` such as documents hosted on personal websites.

   * When including references, use a link that includes a :wikipedia:`persistent identifier <persistent_identifier>` such as a